SmartTokenLabs/TokenScript/doc/design_paper.md

 The web also doesn't have an ownership or transfer of value mechanism.
 If Alice is interested in a "Magic: The Gathering" card, and it popped up in the market, Alice will need to create an account on a website like mtgox.com, shorthand for "Magic The Gathering: Gox", to trade it.
 She might also need to sort out a payment method with a Paypal account.
 Proper integration is often lacking for complexity or security reasons, and the user has to do it manually.
 For each integration, the user needs to own two accounts, and when she wants to use the card in an online game, she will need a third account to log in to the game.
 She can't click on a link in an email and immediately use the card in a game.

-It's easy to see that these building blocks are necessary for an integrated web and that blockchains can serve this need, but what's the path to get there?
+It's easy to see that these missing features are necessary for an integrated web and that blockchains can serve this need, but how to provide them?
+Again, the answer is "tokenisation".

+Tokens seamlessly go across systems, carries their trading rules and user interfaces.

+--

-Tokens seamlessly go across systems, exemplified by a property token being used for rent, insurance, pest inspection, mortgages and many other markets.
+exemplified by a property token being used for rent, insurance, pest inspection, mortgages and many other markets.
 It must define its own behaviour pattern which can be used to interact with users to show the status and allow functions to be accessible from its integration environment.
 In other words, a token must have its own UI and integration logic.

 We assert that the way to get there is a data processing language that defines tokens and their behaviour.
 In such a design, the token is the integration point and the language is the interface for the integrations.
 Tokens seamlessly go across systems, exemplified by a property token being used for rent, insurance, pest inspection, mortgages and many other processes.